Ralph Lauren hires Old Navy executive to replace him as CEO

 Milton Pedraza, a fashion industry analyst at the Luxury Institute, said Larsson’s appointment follows a trend of luxury brands hiring leaders from mass-market companies in recent months.
 He cited the appointment of Grita Loebsack, a former vice president at Unilever Plc, as CEO of Kering's emerging brands, which include Stella McCartney and Gucci.

-Larsson, 41, is credited with reviving sales at Old Navy, successfully implementing a model of offering trendy clothes at low prices.
+Larsson is credited with reviving sales at the Old Navy division, successfully implementing a model of offering trendy clothes at low prices.

-Annual sales at the division rose 8 percent in 2014 and became Gap's biggest business.
+Annual sales at the business rose 8 percent in 2014 and became Gap's biggest business.
 Sales for the division were $6.62 billion, or 40.3 percent of Gap's total.

 FROM WILD WEST TO HIP HOP